SnapperTT/sdl-stb-font/README.md

 Use `getCaretPos(text, relativeMouseX, relativeMouseY)`

 Note that this only currently supports carret lookup in strings without newlines - if you attempt this with a multiline string then it may return an incorrect value.

+## Handle Tabs
+Tab width is handled by the variable `fc.tabWidth`.
+Characters after a tab will align to the next tab location.

+You can set `fc.tabWidthInSpaces = X` before calling `fc.loadFont(...)` to automatically set `fc.tabWidth` to some multiple of the space width.
+By default fonts are set to 8 spaces in width.
+Lower values are better for monospace fonts, higher values are better for non-monospace fonts.

 Formatted Text
 ==============